 This card battler on the PS Vita is all about sexy anime ladies.
 And it has a, shall we say, unique way of powering up your cards.
 To do so, you pull up the image of one of the young ladies and vigorously rub the Vita’s touchscreen until you locate her “pleasure points” (and it doesn’t take a whole lot of guesswork to find them).
 Once you rub the right spots long enough, the clothes start to come off.

 This might not sound like a game that would come West in the first place, but publisher Idea Factory brought it over anyway.
 The only hitch?
 The localization folks deemed some of the “undressed” images a little too spicy for U.S. audiences.
-For a look at what’s been cut from the game, check out this article from Kotaku.

 6. Dungeon Travelers 2